StateusY/rpg-loot-reforged/bugs.md

 - (FIXED) Hordlings multiply like the plaque
 - (FIXED) Fall damage is too high for the player only
 - (FIXED) Health bars are not given to Armadillos, Bogged, Camels, Creakings, and Sniffers
-- (FIXED) Warden sonic booms do no damage
+- (FIXED) Warden sonic booms do no damage to players

 ---